cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ### Reaping transactions for creating blocks

-Currently, the function `ReapMaxBytesMaxGas(maxBytes, maxGas)` collects transactions in FIFO order from the CList until either reaching `maxBytes` or `maxGas`.
-Both of these values are consensus parameters.
+Currently, the function `ReapMaxBytesMaxGas(maxBytes, maxGas)` collects transactions in FIFO order from the CList until either reaching `maxBytes` or `maxGas` (both of these values are consensus parameters).

-With multiple CLists, we need to collect transactions from higher-priority lanes first, also in FIFO order, continuing successive lanes in `sortedLanes`, that is, in decreasing priority order, until reaching `maxBytes` or `maxGas`.
+With multiple CLists, we need to collect transactions from higher-priority lanes first, also in FIFO order, continuing with successive lanes in the `sortedLanes` array, that is, in decreasing priority order, and breaking the iteration when reaching `maxBytes` or `maxGas`.

 The mempool is locked during `ReapMaxBytesMaxGas`, so no transaction will be added or removed from the mempool during reaping.

 ### Transaction dissemination

-The current broadcast routine in the mempool reactor has a pointer called `next` to an entry in the CList.
-Once it sends the transaction pointed by `next` to the peer, it obtains the next element in the list, `next.Next()` and continues traversing the list sending transactions.
+The current dissemination algorithm works as follows.
+The broadcast routine in the mempool reactor has a variable, `next`, pointing to the entry in the CList of transactions to be sent next to a peer.
+Once a transaction is sent, `next` is updated to `next.Next()`, continuing the traversal of the CList to send subsequent transactions.

-Initially, `next` is nil, so the dissemination algorithm first waits on the channel `mempool.TxsWaitChan()` for a signal that the CList is not empty, and then obtains the first element in the list with `next = mempool.TxsFront()`.
-Once it reaches the end of the list, `next.Next()` returns nil, and it starts again from the beginning.
-Another instance when `next` may be nil is when the rechecking process removes the entry being broadcasted.
+Initially, `next` is nil, causing the dissemination algorithm to wait on the `mempool.TxsWaitChan()` channel for a signal that the CList is not empty.
+Upon receinving this signal, the algorithm sets `next` to `mempool.TxsFront()`, the the first entry in the list.
+If the end of the list is reached, `next.Next()` returns nil, and the routine will block again on `mempool.TxsWaitChan()` until a new entry is available.
+Additionally, `next` may become nil when the rechecking process removes the entries positioned at or after the entry currently being broadcasted, potentially leaving the CList fragmented.

-We have two possible options when disseminating from multiple lanes.
+For broadcasting transactions from multiple lanes, we see two possible options:
-1. Reserve $N$ p2p channels for use by mempool lanes.
-Each P2P channel has a priority that we can reuse as the lane priority.
-There are a maximum of 256 P2P channels.
-The number of lanes will be limited by this number.
+1. Reserve $N$ p2p channels for use by the mempool.
+P2P channels have priorities that we can reuse as lane priorities.
+There are a maximum of 256 P2P channels, thus limiting the number of lanes.
-2. Continue using the current P2P channel for disseminating transactions, and implement the logic for selecting the order in which to send transactions in the mempool.
-With this option, the number of lanes is unlimited; only restricted by the capacity of the nodes to store the lane's data structures.
+2. Continue using the current P2P channel for disseminating transactions and implement logic within the mempool to select the order of transactions to put in the channel.
+This option theoretically allows for an unlimited number of lanes, constrained only by the nodes’ capacity to store the lane data structures.

-We choose the second option, as it gives us more flexibility to implement initially a simple scheduling algorithm that we can improve later.
-We want a queueing algorithm that is fair, meaning that low-priority lanes will not get starved, and that it supports selection by weight, so that each lane gets a fraction of the P2P channel capacity proportional to its priority.
+We choose the second option for its flexibility, allowing us to start with a simple scheduling algorithm that can be refined over time.
+The desired algorithm must satisfy the properties "Priorities between classes" and "FIFO ordering per class".
+This requires supporting selection by _weight_, ensuring each lane gets a fraction of the P2P channel capacity proportional to its priority.
+Moreover, it should be _fair_, to prevent starvation of low-priority lanes.
+Given the extensive research on scheduling algorithms in operating systems and networking, we propose implementing a variant of the [Weighted Round Robin (WRR)](wrr) algorithm, which meets these requirements and is straightforward to implement.

-> TODO: give more details about the scheduling algorithm.
-Notes:
-  * Higher-priority lanes get to be gossiped first, and gossip within a lane is still in FIFO order.
-  * We will need a warning about channels sharing the send queue at p2p level (will need data early on to see if this is a problem for lanes in practice)
-  * [Rough description]: we need to extend the loop in the broadcast goroutine.
-Several channels now, not just one
-    * To decide
-      * if we're going for (simpler) solution where with max 2 lanes, the broadcast goroutine itself could manage the priority of lanes within the existing `select` at the end of the loop
-      * if we're going for (future-proof) solution where max lanes can be configurable, we need to refactor method `TxWaitChan` (or the code that sends the data to that channel) to manage the lane priority there.
-        In this case, the broadcast goroutine will be mainly unmodified.

 ### Checking received transactions